 - On the next screen, click on Next (since your Drivers package folder would be already selected).

-- Wait until the installation gets completed.
+- Wait until the installation completes.

 - That’s all!
 The Samsung USB drivers are successfully updated.